Feeding for Early Stage Cushing’s Disease

 Foods to Avoid

 Don’t overfeed Stagnation resolving foods.
-Also, avoid hi-carbohydrate foods.
+Also, avoid high-carbohydrate foods.
 Avoid over-feeding.

 Food List for Dogs with Yin Deficiency